microsoft/WhatTheHack/XXX-MLOpsFromScratch/Student/02-UnitTesting.md

 2. Write a Python snippet to validate that AdventureWorks data is indeed downloaded and extracted into Data folder.
 Do a preview of file count in the data folder.
 Additionally, you could also pick a csv file visualize the data.

+## Success criteria

+1. Confirming the number of files extracted

+2. Visualizing and exploring the data

 ## Learning resources